jamescun/httplog/README.md

-                                to all requests (default 200) --response-header <X=Y>       configure one or more headers to be sent in the response, may be specified more than once --json                        log all requests as JSON rather than human readable text --tls-self-cert               enable TLS with a self-signed certificate
+                                to all requests (default 200) --response-header <X=Y>       configure one or more headers to be sent in the response, may be specified more than once --responses       <file>      configure multiple responses using a Responsefile (recommended) --json                        log all requests as JSON rather than human readable text --tls-self-cert               enable TLS with a self-signed certificate